Univalent foundations

 Univalent foundations are an approach to the foundations of mathematics in which mathematical structures are built out of objects called types.
 Types in univalent foundations do not correspond exactly to anything in set-theoretic foundations, but they may be thought of as spaces, with equal types corresponding to homotopy equivalent spaces and with equal elements of a type corresponding to points of a space connected by a path.
 Univalent foundations are inspired both by the old Platonic ideas of Hermann Grassmann and Georg Cantor and by "categorical" mathematics in the style of Alexander Grothendieck.
-Univalent foundations depart from (although also compatible with) the use of classical predicate logic as the underlying formal deduction system, replacing it, at the moment, with a version of Martin-Löf type theory.
+Univalent foundations depart from (although are also compatible with) the use of classical predicate logic as the underlying formal deduction system, replacing it, at the moment, with a version of Martin-Löf type theory.
 The development of univalent foundations is closely related to the development of homotopy type theory.

 Univalent foundations are compatible with structuralism, if an appropriate (i.e., categorical) notion of mathematical structure is adopted.

 History

 The main ideas of univalent foundations were formulated by Vladimir Voevodsky during the years 2006 to 2009.
 The sole reference for the philosophical connections between univalent foundations and earlier ideas are Voevodsky's 2014 Bernays lectures.
 The name "univalence" is due to Voevodsky.
 A more detailed discussion of the history of some of the ideas that contribute to the current state of univalent foundations can be found at the page on homotopy type theory (HoTT).

-A fundamental characteristic of univalent foundations is that they — when combined with the Martin-Löf type theory (MLTT) — provide a practical system for formalization of modern mathematics.
-A considerable amount of mathematics has been formalized using this system and modern proof assistants such as Coq and Agda.
+A fundamental characteristic of univalent foundations is that they—when combined with the Martin-Löf type theory (MLTT)—provide a practical system for formalization of modern mathematics.
+A considerable amount of mathematics has been formalized using this system and modern proof assistants such as Rocq (previously known as Coq) and Agda.
 The first such library called "Foundations" was created by Vladimir Voevodsky in 2010.
 Now Foundations is a part of a larger development with several authors called UniMath.
 Foundations also inspired other libraries of formalized mathematics, such as the HoTT Coq library and HoTT Agda library, that developed univalent ideas in new directions.

 An important milestone for univalent foundations was the Bourbaki Seminar talk by Thierry Coquand in June 2014.